'Paris is disfigured': Tears and shock as Notre-Dame burns

 READ: Fire ravages Notre-Dame cathedral in Paris, spire collapses

-Police were attempting to clear pedestrians away from the two islands in the river Seine, including the Ile de la Cite which houses the soaring Gothic church, one of Europe's best known landmarks.
+Police cleared pedestrians away from the two islands in the river Seine, including the Ile de la Cite which houses the soaring Gothic church, one of Europe's best-known landmarks.

-But throngs of onlookers kept trying to approach, snarling traffic as they massed on the stone bridges leading to the islands.
+But throngs of onlookers remained behind police cordons on the stone bridges leading to the islands and along the banks of the Seine river as darkness fell.

 Another woman passed by, tears running from behind her glasses, too overwhelmed to speak to reporters.